 Many years ago I had a pinched nerve in my neck and we used therapy to lessen it.
 The physical therapist told me not to do any exercises where the weight was over my head (such as military press, incline bench press, etc.).
 However, I do not know if that was only during recovery or forever.
 I don’t want the pain back so I have not done these exercises.
 But I am curious if these exercises might bring the issue back.
 Also, are pull-ups considered over-the-head?

 When rehabbing nerve related issues it’s common practice to avoid aggravating motions as the initial goal is to get the angry nerve(s) to calm down.
 Performing overhead exercises can be irritating to an already angry nerve as they are demanding tasks for the spine and shoulders.
-While this may have been your Physical Therapist’s thinking at the time, engaging in overhead motions and activities is an important part of rehabilitation as these are functional movements we encounter in everyday life; avoiding overhead motions altogether is not practical.
+While this may have been your physical therapist’s thinking at the time, engaging in overhead motions and activities is an important part of rehabilitation as these are functional movements we encounter in everyday life; avoiding overhead motions altogether is not practical.

-P.S: Pull-ups are considered an over-head exercise!
+P.S.
+Pull-ups are considered an over-head exercise!

-**This reply is for informational purposes only.
+Please note, this reply is for informational purposes only.
 It’s not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician, physical therapist, or other qualified health provider with a medical condition.